-21.3.4 After serving in a position for a minimum of 24 months, an Officer who is demoted either voluntarily or involuntarily, from service from a higher pay line to a lower pay line, shall remain at their then current hourly rate of pay prior to the demotion until the pay line of the new classification has caught up to their hourly rate of pay.
+21.3.4 After serving in a position specialty position or duty assignment capacity, or as an Investigative Officer for a minimum of 24 months, an Officer who is demoted either voluntarily or involuntarily, from service-in the specialty position or from a higher pay line to a lower pay line, shall remain at their then current hourly rate of pay prior to the demotion until the pay line of the new classification has caught up to their hourly rate of pay.

-Alternatively, after serving in a position for less than 24 months, an Officer who is demoted either voluntarily or involuntarily, from a higher pay line to a lower pay line, shall move to the step on the new pay line which represents at least a five (5) percent salary reduction from their then current hourly rate of pay prior to the demotion.
+Alternatively, after serving in a specialty position or duty assignment capacity, or as an Investigative Officer for less than 24 months, an Officer who is demoted either voluntarily or involuntarily, from service in the specialty position or from a higher pay line to a lower pay line, shall move to the step on the new pay line which represents at least a five (5) percent salary reduction from their then current hourly rate of pay prior to the demotion.
 The 24-month minimum service requirement may be waived at the discretion of the Superintendent or his/her designee.

-Notwithstanding the previous paragraphs of Article 21.3.4, a Game and Parks bargaining unit member who is demoted either voluntarily or involuntarily, from a higher pay line to a lower pay line, shall move to the step on the new pay line which represents at least a five (5) percent salary reduction from their then current hourly rate of pay prior to the demotion regardless of their length of service.
+Notwithstanding the previous paragraphs of Article 21.3.4, a Game and Parks bargaining unit member who is demoted either voluntarily or involuntarily, from a higher pay line to a lower pay line, shall move to the step on the new pay line which represents a five (5) percent salary reduction from their then current hourly rate of pay prior to the demotion regardless of their length of service.